laravel/docs/migrations.md

 <a name="running-migrations"></a>
 ## Running Migrations

-To run all outstanding migrations for your application, use the `migrate` Artisan command.
-If you are using the [Homestead virtual machine](/docs/{{version}}/homestead), you should run this command from within your VM:
+To run all of the outstanding migrations for your application, run the `migrate` Artisan command:

     php artisan migrate

-If you receive a "class not found" error when running migrations, try running the `composer dump-autoload` command and re-issuing the migrate command.
+> {note} If you are using the [Homestead virtual machine](/docs/{{version}}/homestead), you should run this command from within your virtual machine.

 #### Forcing Migrations To Run In Production

-Some migration operations are destructive, meaning they may cause you to lose data.
+Some migration operations are destructive, which means they may cause you to lose data.
 In order to protect you from running these commands against your production database, you will be prompted for confirmation before these commands are executed.
 To force the commands to run without a prompt, use the `--force` flag:

     php artisan migrate --force